-The match rate for the 2019-2020 data is 94.6%.
-Given that nearly all students in the population were found in either database, it is unlikely there is bias in the small percentage of students that were not found.
+The match rate for the 2020-2021 data was 100%.
+Given that all students in the population were found in one or both of the administrative data sets, no analysis for nonresponse bias was necessary.

 Include the State's analyses of the extent to which the response data are representative of the demographics of youth who are no longer in secondary school and had IEPs in effect at the time they left school.
+States must include race/ethnicity in its analysis.
+In addition, the State's analysis must include at least one of the following demographics: disability category, gender, geographic location, and/or another demographic category approved through the stakeholder input process.